TitasDas/forced-move/README.md

 ## A quick story

 I first learned about this family of games while reading Ben Orlin’s *Math with Bad Drawings*, where he mentions mathematicians in Berkeley getting hooked on an “ultimate” Tic-Tac-Toe played across nested boards.
 Forced Move is my homage to that tale: a calm, mobile-friendly way to play the same idea with friends or the computer. ***What's fascinating about this is how simple rules quietly force deep strategy.***

 ## Play it

-- Solo vs CPU: five difficulty levels, from playful to thoughtful.
+- Solo vs CPU: five difficulty levels per mode, scaling up to hard-to-beat search/rollouts.
 - With a friend: create a game, share the invite link, and play in real time.
 - Accessible controls: keyboard-friendly, high-contrast toggle, clear board labels.